OliverCadman/dept_ci_ms4/TESTING.md

 ![Screenshot of Lighthouse Results for Booking Success/Detail Page](documentation/readme_images/lighthouse/lighthouse_booking_success.png)

-## Performance Issues/Attempts To Rectify
+## Performance/Best Practice Issues - Attempts To Rectify

 The principal warning that was thrown by Google Lighthouse was generally related to the performance of pages, specifically the 'Largest Contentful Paint'.